-To determine the resistance per cm of a given wire by plotting a graph of potential difference versus current.
+To determine the resistance per cm of a given wire by plotting a graph of potential difference versus current, and hence to determine its resistivity.

 What does Ohm's Law state?